mrzealot/preprocessor/_drafts/flow.md

 - as for the wider community, complexity is all around
     - if our goals are selfless (like helping others or providing an example), there's almost infinite chance at growth
         - if, however, we do it for selfish, material reasons, it probably won't make us happy (even if we reach our goals) because those goals are usually much less complex --> less opportunity for flow

-### Quotes
+- the overarching tone on Chapter 8 about how everyone wants to avoid being alone is a little strange from an introvert perspective, but I guess this is what's more common
+    - de ezek szerint vagy _nagyon jó_ úton haladok, vagy _nagyon nem_...

-“Whosoever is delighted in solitude,” goes the old saying that Francis Bacon repeated, “is either a wild beast or a god.”
+    - “Whosoever is delighted in solitude,” goes the old saying that Francis Bacon repeated, “is either a wild beast or a god.”

 ## Chapter 9 - Cheating Chaos